Laverne Eve

-Laverne Eve (born 16 June 1965, in Nassau) is a female track and field athlete from the Bahamas, who competes in the javelin throw.
+Laverne Eve (born 16 June 1965) is a female track and field athlete from the Bahamas, who competes in the javelin throw.
 Her personal best throw (new javelin) is 63.73 metres, achieved in April 2000 in Nashville.
 In her early career she also competed in shot put and discus throw.
 30 years after starting her career, she still throws at a high level.

 Eve was a member of the Louisiana State University track and field team.